 The training you might undertake is also dependent on the stage of the Camino that you are planning to walk.
 For example, you will need more practice to cross the Pyrenees than the Meseta (a relatively flat area in the middle of The French Way).
 Any preparation before your departure date will be a massive benefit to you during the journey and will also reduce the chances of injury.
 Adding in some strength and stability training will also help to keep you steady.

-An important thing you’ll need to consider for walking the Camino is your footwear.
+An important thing when training you’ll need to consider for walking the Camino is your footwear.
 You can either wear hiking shoes or boots depending on your personal preference.
 We recommend using lighter hiking shoes or even trainers on the Camino pilgrimage as they are light and durable.
 You can read more about how to choose the best shoe for you here.

 The best way to begin your training is to start walking more and go from there.
 A good time to get your program started would be about 3 months before your walking holiday.